 TVET Colleges Qualifications

+There are currently 50 registered, public TVET colleges, situated all over the country.
+These operate under the authority of the Continuing Education and Training Act 16 of 2006.
 Technical and Vocational Education and Training (TVET) colleges aid in developing the workforce of the future.
 TVET colleges educate students with practical abilities as well as knowledge that enable them to contribute effectively to many sectors by offering a varied variety of qualifications.
 TVET colleges provide a wide range of qualifications that are adapted to the needs of modern companies.
+With a focus on hands-on training and industry-relevant curricula, these institutions help students with the qualifications required to thrive in their chosen careers.
+Universities are typically at the centre of talks about higher education in South Africa.
+However, technical vocational education and training colleges also play a significant role in the post-secondary educational system.

 Technical and Vocational Education and Training (TVET) colleges provide a wide range of qualifications aimed at providing students with practical skills and knowledge for a variety of sectors.
 These qualifications can differ based on the country and the college involved, but they often involve the following levels: